quanvuong/a3c_pong/README.md

 4. Afterwards, to undo the previous step: rm -rf ~/miniconda3 rm -rf a3c_pong_main_dir
+Remove the Miniconda3 install location from PATH in your .bash_profile
 ```

 Alternatively, `sbatch.script` is the SLURM job submission script.
 SLURM is a job scheduler for High Performance Computing cluster.
 I have written a short guide on SLURM [here](https://github.com/quanvuong/deep_learning_tips_and_tricks#slurm).